Webinaut/the-mav/src/content/articles/apparent.md

   often than not, the problem we perceive is merely a symptom of a real issue.
 views: 0
 title: Are You Solving the Right Problem?
-description: Getting Past The Obvious
+description: Getting Past the Obvious
 ranking: 1
 hero: /assets/images/absurd.design-chapter-1-03.png
 tags:
   - article
 readingTime: 0
 ---

 In our daily lives, both personal and professional, we are constantly faced with problems.
 We troubleshoot technical glitches, navigate interpersonal conflicts, and grapple with complex strategic challenges.
 Often, we jump into solution mode as soon as a problem presents itself, addressing what appears to be the core issue.
 However, this reactive approach can be inefficient and even counterproductive.
 More often than not, the problem we perceive is merely a symptom of a deeper, underlying issue.
 This is the crucial distinction between the apparent problem and the real problem.

 The apparent problem is the readily visible manifestation of an issue.
 It’s the surface-level symptom that grabs our attention.
 A computer crashing, a missed deadline, a heated argument – these are all examples of apparent problems.
 They are tangible, measurable, and often urgent, demanding immediate action.
 Addressing these surface-level issues can provide temporary relief, but if the root cause remains unaddressed, the symptoms will inevitably resurface, often in a different form.

 The real problem, on the other hand, is the underlying root cause that gives rise to the apparent problem.
 It’s the hidden engine driving the undesirable outcome.
 Identifying the real problem requires deeper investigation, critical thinking, and a willingness to look beyond the obvious.
 It involves asking “why” multiple times, peeling back layers of complexity to uncover the fundamental issue.